CRE BoK and Risk Management

 There are frameworks specific to industries and others that are more theoretical than practical.
 The basic ability to list risks that may impact reliability performance and safety are not new.
 We often have to consider risks involving technical, scheduling and financial concerns.
 The basic concept is not new, other than understanding a risk management framework.

 All 6 topics within this group are familiar from the previous body of knowledge.
-There are a few minor changes and most of the topic are breakout topics from the previous BoK topic of I. C. 3.
+There are a few minor changes and most of the topics are breakout topics from the previous BoK topic of I. C. 3.
 System Safety.

 - Fault tree analysis is the same as before, yet did drop the mention of the success tree analysis.
 See III.
 A. 5.
 Fault Tree Analysis and Success Tree Analysis for a few articles on the topic.